- TLDR

 Client Segment: Corporations, holding companies, investment firms, trust companies, CPA firms, private client advisors, law firms, family offices

-Founded in Zurich, Switzerland in 2017, ORCA’s software offers data aggregation, reporting, document management features, and more.
-Orca was specifically built to deal with tax, legal, and compliance obligations for anyone who manages or owns ownership structures.
+Founded in Zurich, Switzerland, in 2017, ORCA is better described as a governance and entity-management platform for ownership structures, compliance, and related workflows, rather than a like-for-like substitute for portfolio-reporting software.
+It was specifically built to deal with tax, legal, and compliance obligations for anyone who manages or owns ownership structures.

-Key capabilities: Structured charts, Automated way of forwarding documents via email into software, Compliance and governance functions
+Key capabilities: Structured charts, an automated way of forwarding documents via email into software, Compliance and governance functions

 PandaConnect